Why It Works

-- Using dried beans, and cooking them with plenty of aromatics, guarantees a flavorful soup.
+- Using dried beans and cooking them with plenty of aromatics guarantee a flavorful soup.

 - Keeping the cooked pasta separate and only adding it to each portion right before serving ensures that no one has to suffer bloated, waterlogged pasta.

-1 pound dried beans, such as kidney beans, cannellini beans, or chickpeas, soaked overnight in salted water (see notes)
+1 pound (454g) dried beans, such as cranberry (borlotti) beans or cannellini beans, soaked overnight in salted water (see notes)

 1 medium onion, peeled and halved

-1/2 pound small pasta, such as ditalini, small shells, or orzo
+1/2 pound (227g) small pasta, such as ditalini or small shells

 Extra-virgin olive oil, for drizzling